Pix4Point: Image Pretrained Standard Transformers for 3D Point Cloud Understanding: Methodology

+Inspired by ViT \cite{dosovitskiy2021vit}, Yu \etal \cite{yu2022pointbert} is the pioneer to use Transformer \cite{vaswani2017attention} for point cloud understanding.
+They presented a point tokenizer that groups the input point cloud into local patches by a single farthest point sampling (FPS) operation to sample center points, a k-nearest neighbor (kNN) layer to group neighbors, and a mini-PointNet \cite{qi2017pointnet} to project local patches to point tokens.
+This extension of ViT \cite{dosovitskiy2021vit} to point clouds achieves poor performance in several 3D benchmarks.
+A follow-up work named Point-MAE \cite{pang2022pointmae} used the same vanilla Transformer, but relied on a better SSL method to improve the performance.
+In this work, we propose a new Transformer model called Point Vision Transformer (PViT) that can achieve comparable performance to the state-of-the-art.
+PViT consists of three modules: a \textit{tokenizer}, an \textit{Transformer backbone}, and a \textit{task decoder}.
+While the backbone architecture is the same as Transformer, the tokenizer and the decoder are specialized to the domain and task.

+\minorsection{Tokenizer $\mathbf{t}$: Relative Progressive Tokenizer} To improve the performance of point cloud Transformer model, the tokenzier can be designed in a way to include as many inductive biases as possible.
+Consider input point cloud $\mathcal{X} \in \mathbb{R}^{N \times (3+C_{in})}$ representing $N$ points with $C_{in}$ input features (\eg colors, normals), the tokenizer $\mathbf{t}$ projects the input point cloud into a sub-cloud (a smaller number of points but in a higher dimensional space).
+Our \textit{Relative Progressive Tokenizer} progressively tokenizes point clouds through multiple stages with $\mathbf{t}$: $\mathbb{R}^{N \times (3+C_{in})} \rightarrow \mathbb{R}^{\frac{N}{4} \times \frac{C}{2}} \rightarrow \mathbb{R}^{\frac{N}{16} \times C}$.
+At each stage, the tokenizer $\mathbf{t}$ uses FPS to sample a subset of points with a fixed sample ratio ($1/4$), queries neighbors for each downsampled point, and leverages graph convolutions to abstract features to sub-clouds.
+Being progressive, our tokenizer consists of two FPS stages rather than one in Point-BERT \cite{yu2022pointbert} and Point-MAE \cite{pang2022pointmae}.
+The graph convolution in each stage of $\textbf{t}$ is defined as Eq. \ref{eqn:tokenizer}:

-where $\mathbf{p}_i,\mathbf{x}_i$ denotes the coordinates and features of the $i$-th center point.
-The index $j$ defines the neighbor of the point $i$.
-The proposed graph convolution extracts the features for each center point from the \textit{relative positions} and \textit{relative features}.
-The maxpooled features inside each neighborhood, ${\operatorname{MAX}}_{j:(i, j) \in \mathcal{N}}{\mathbf{x}_{ij}}$, is further utilized to ensure the tokens obtained contain local information.
-The final output of the tokenizer is the coordinates $\mathbf{p}$ of the center points and their updated features $\mathbf{x}$.
+where $\mathbf{p}_i$ and $\mathbf{x}_i$ denote the coordinates and features of the $i$-th center point.
+The index $j$ defines the $j$-th neighbor of point $i$.
+The proposed graph convolution extracts features for each center point from the \textit{relative positions} and \textit{relative features} of its neighbors.
+The maxpooled features inside each neighborhood, ${\operatorname{MAX}}_{j:(i, j) \in \mathcal{N}}{\mathbf{x}_{ij}}$, enrich the tokens with global information from the local groups.
+Both $h_{1\mathbf\Theta}$ and $h_{2\mathbf\Theta}$ are two-layer MLPs equipped with batch normalization and ReLU.